noir-lang/noir/docs/README.md

 $ yarn build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+When run on Netlify, it will also build the typescript projects needed for extracting type information via typedoc.

-## #include_code macro
+## Macros

+### `#include_code`

 You can embed code snippets into a `.md`/`.mdx` file from code which lives elsewhere in the repo.
 - In your markdown file: